danielharrell/does_music_move/does_music_move.md

 hear the ˆ2,ˆ3, or ˆ4 tones first.
-And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb, which again we would hear, without needing to hear any of the potential notes between
+And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb.
-ˆ1 and ˆ2, or ˆ2 and ˆ3, and so on---of which
-there are indefinitely many in a continuum of pitch.
 Why this is a fact of musical perception may be as hard to explain as the octave.
 But as a phenomenon, it seems to involve a sense of being *oriented* in the movement we hear from note to